 There are three main types of write-offs being offered by the government for home improvements.
-You can right off medically required improvements, energy efficiency upgrades and projects performed using a home equity loan (you can write off the interest), or any home equity loan for that matter.
-Essentially anything that's considered maintenance, like replacing your leaky roof, or painting the exterior of your home aren't eligible for deductions or credits, however you could get 30% of the cost of new energy efficient windows applied towards your taxes if they qualify.
+You can write off medically required improvements, energy-efficiency upgrades and projects performed using a home equity loan (you can write off the interest), or any home equity loan for that matter.
+Essentially anything that’s considered maintenance, like replacing your leaky roof, or painting the exterior of your home aren’t eligible for deductions or credits, however you could get 30% of the cost of new energy efficient windows applied towards your taxes if they qualify.

 If you’re getting older and need to replace your tub/shower combo with a curbless shower that you can get a walker into with grab bars, a seat and shower wand, you can deduct those as medical expenses.
 Basically it is any medical expenses that are over 7.5% of your adjusted gross income, but that means that if you already spend 7.5% of your AGI on medical expenses such as treatment and medication, then any income used on you’re remodel could be 100% deductible.
 You cannot however write off sales tax of any materials, or business taxes paid by your remodeler.